Fengtao191/MSITrack/README.md

-# MSITra-c-k
+# MSITrack
-rackA large-scale benchmark for general multispectral single object tracking
+A large-scale benchmark for general multispectral single object tracking